VR-Doh: Hands-on 3D Modeling in Virtual Reality

-\paragraph{3D Modeling Tools in VR} Creativity support tools for 3D modeling in VR encompass different categories.
+\paragraph{3D Modeling Tools in VR} Creative tools for 3D modeling in VR encompass different categories.
 Among drawing-based modeling tools, Surface Drawing~\cite{schkolne2001surface} stands as a pioneering approach, enabling users to draw strokes in space using hand motions and edit 3D models with tangible tools.
+To enable smoother 3D curve creation, Dynamic Dragging~\cite{keefe2008tech} introduces an adaptive drag line that adjusts based on curvature and drawing speed.
 SurfaceBrush~\cite{rosales2019surfacebrush} and AdaptiBrush~\cite{rosales2021adaptibrush} convert dense collections of artist-drawn stroke ribbons into user-intended manifold free-form 3D surfaces.
-Cassie~\cite{yu2021cassie} is a conceptual modeling system in VR that leverages freehand mid-air sketching and a novel 3D optimization framework to create a connected curve network.
-Besides, inspired by FiberMesh~\cite{nealen2007fibermesh}, RodMesh~\cite{schulz2019rodmesh} replaces curve drawing with two-handed bending and stretching of virtual rods, allowing users to define outline shapes that are subsequently inflated into manifold mesh surfaces.
-Commercial tools, such as~\citet{shapelabvr}, Substance 3D Modeler \cite{substance3d}, and~\citet{kodon}, mainly focus on geometric editing through polygonal or voxel-based sculpting.
-These tools allow users to manipulate vertex regions and apply effects with dynamic topology updates.
-Notably, ~\citet{gravitysketch} introduces subdivision modeling, enabling users to create complex meshes from simple base topology while maintaining smoothness.
-Building upon prior work, we aim to further reduce the demand for professional 3D modeling expertise with physics-aware hands-on shape modeling, making 3D modeling in VR more accessible to novice users.
+Cassie~\cite{yu2021cassie} is a conceptual modeling system in VR that leverages free-hand mid-air sketching and a novel 3D optimization framework to create a connected curve network.
+In addition, inspired by FiberMesh~\cite{nealen2007fibermesh}, RodMesh~\cite{schulz2019rodmesh} replaces the curve drawing with two-handed bending and stretching of virtual rods, allowing users to define outline shapes that are subsequently inflated into manifold mesh surfaces. \citet{peng2020autocomplete} presents a keyframe-based animated sculpting system that autocompletes user edits through an intuitive brushing interface.
+Commercial tools, such as Shapelab, Adobe Substance 3D Modeler\footnote{\url{https://www.adobe.com/products/substance3d/apps/modeler.html}}, and Kodon\footnote{\url{https://www.kodon.xyz/}}, mainly focus on geometric editing through polygonal or voxel-based sculpting.
+These tools allow users to manipulate geometry regions and apply operations with dynamic topology updates.
+Notably, Gravity Sketch introduces subdivision modeling, enabling users to create complex meshes from simple base topology while maintaining smoothness.
+Inspired by these prior works, we aim to further reduce the demand for professional 3D modeling expertise with physics-aware hands-on shape modeling, making 3D modeling in VR more accessible to novice users.